ManifoldScholar/manifold-docusaurus/docs/backend/project_collections.md

 The Collection Hero is an image that provides a visual identity to Collections in library views.
 Image files can be dropped onto the **Hero Image** field or selected using your device’s file system by clicking the **Upload a File** link.

-The Hero will render according to your selection under **Hero Layout** as follows:
+On the Collection’s homepage, the Hero will render according to your selection under **Hero Layout** as follows:

 - **Square Inset**.
 Rendered as a square, the Hero will appear to the left of both the Collection Title and Description.
 - **Wide Inset**.
 Matching the width of the library container, the Hero will appear between the Collection Title and Description.
 - **Full Bleed**.
 The width of the hero will adapt to match the size of browser or viewport.

+In the view listing all of an instance’s Project Collection’s the Hero image will displace the Collection Icon and display as either a square or rectangular thumbnail consistent with the option selected in the **Hero Layout** field.

 <Spec
     title="Collection Hero Specs"